peteroupc/html3dutil/tutorials/surfaces.md

 The HTML 3D Library supports parametric surfaces using a class named [`SurfaceEval`](http://peteroupc.github.io/html3dutil/glutil.SurfaceEval.html).
 It helps generate vertex coordinates, texture coordinates, normals, and colors using a parametric surface function.
-The following helper function, `makeMesh`, generates a parametric surface mesh that was used to produce the pictures on this page.
+The following helper function, `makeMesh`, generates a parametric surface mesh that was used to produce the pictures on this page. `makeMesh` is only included in the demo, not in the HTML 3D Library.

 The comments explain how `makeMesh` works in detail.